Packing and Storage Guide

 - Keep in mind the weight of the filled box.
 It may seem like a great idea to have fewer boxes, but packing them full could make them too heavy for you to carry.

-- Label boxes holding delicate or breakable items as “fragile”.
-This will remind you to handle them carefully, and to avoid stacking heavier boxes on top of them.
+- Label boxes holding delicate or breakable items as “fragile.”
+This will remind you to handle them carefully and to avoid stacking heavier boxes on top of them.

-Self Storage Plus is your one-stop-shop for all things packing and moving.
-In addition to offering well-maintained storage units for rent, we also sell boxes, locks, and other packing supplies onsite in our moving supply store.
-Whether you need to purchase boxes, covers and packing materials to store your belongings with us, boxes to ship gifts or care package to loved ones, are looking for covers to protect your furniture during a remodel, or simply need a lock to secure your storage unit, we have it all right here in our leasing office.
+Self Storage Plus is your one-stop shop for all things packing and moving.
+In addition to offering well-maintained storage units for rent, we also sell boxes, locks, and other packing supplies on-site in our moving supply stores as one of our many property features.
+Whether you need to purchase boxes, covers, and packing materials to store your belongings with us, boxes to ship gifts or care packages to loved ones, covers to protect your furniture during a remodel, or simply need a lock to secure your storage unit, we have it all right here in our leasing office.